ietf-rats-wg/basic-yang-module/draft-ietf-rats-yang-tpm-charra.md

 #### Data Nodes

 This section provides a high level description of the data nodes containing the configuration and operational objects with the YANG model.
-For more details, please see the YANG model itself in {{ietf-tpm-remote-attestation}}.
+For more details, please see the YANG model itself in {{ref-ietf-tpm-remote-attestation}}.

 container \<rats-support-structures\> - This houses the set of information relating to a device's TPM(s).

 container \<tpms\> - Provides configuration and operational details for each supported TPM, including the tpm-firmware-version, PCRs which may be quoted, certificates which are associated with that TPM, and the current operational status.
 Of note is the certificates which are associated with that TPM.
 As a certificate is associated with a single Attestation key, knowledge of the certificate allows a specific TPM to be identified.